YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

 The resource bundle is simply a JavaScript file containing a YUI module that registers a new module and maps a BCP language tag to key-value pairs.
-BCP 47 language tags are the identifiers for languages used on the internet.
+BCP 47 language tags are the identifiers for languages used on the Internet.
 BCP stands for IETF Best Current Practice, and BCP 47 is currently the combination of RFC 5646 and RFC 4647.